theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 ```

 Sometimes, only the year is contained, sometimes a season and sometimes
 a fully-fledged date.
-However, that is hardtparse correctly,
+However, that is hard to parse correctly,
 especially when there could be more special cases.
 Answering the
 question about what "the" publication date is, is hard because it could
 mean the date of the latest revision, the date of publishing it to a